-Mathematics results are available for 11 assessments dating back to 1973.
+Mathematics results are available for 14 assessments at age 9, thirteen assessments at age 13, and 12 assessments at age 17 dating back to 1973.
 The mathematics long-term trend assessments contained questions designed to measure performance on sets of objectives developed by nationally representative panels of mathematics specialists, educators, and other interested parties.

 Explore long-term trend questions in the NAEP Questions Tool.

 Read about the long-term trend mathematics and reading scales.